quietcodetalker/geotracker/README.md

-# Locations
+# geotracker

-`locations` is a pet project that represents a geo tracking application.
+`geotracker` is a pet project that represents a geo tracker application.
 It's built as a distributes microservice application for academic reasons.

 ## Usage